 Patwon Ki Haveli

-Jaisalmer Railway Station, Patwon-ki-Haveli is situated in a narrow lane near the Patwa Complex in Jaisalmer.
-It is the first haveli to have been erected in Jaisalmer and also one of the top places to visit in Jaisalmer.
-The Patwon ki Haveli is considered to be the one of the largest as well as the finest haveli of Rajasthan.
+Patwon-ki-Haveli is situated in a narrow lane near the Patwa Complex in Jaisalmer.
+It was the first haveli that was built in Jaisalmer and also one of the top places to visit in Jaisalmer.
+The Patwon ki Haveli is considered to be one of the largest as well as the finest haveli of Rajasthan.

 Desert Cultural Centre

 Desert Cultural Centre & Museum is located on the Gadisagar Road in Jaisalmer.
 It is one of the popular tourist attractions in Jaisalmer.